 6) Be sure to pack sun screen and weather appropriate clothing.
 We spent the entire day outside, including when we stopped to eat.

-7) Snacks + Water - there are plenty of shops that sell water bottles and food, but you aren't going to find baby snacks, food pouches or anything like that in HP.
+7) Snacks + Water - there are plenty of shops that sell water bottles and food, but you aren't going to find baby snacks, food pouches or anything like that in the Harpers Ferry stores.
 Bring what the kids need, so you aren't struggling.
-(Also, there aren't any places that I saw that sell diapers or wipes either, so keep that in mind when planning for an entire day)
+(Also, there aren't any places that I saw that sell diapers or wipes either, so keep that in mind when planning for an entire day.)

 8) If you are traveling with older kids and adults, try out this zip lining & canopy tour HERE

-9) Before your time at Harpers Ferry, check the park hours and information HERE
+9) Before your time at Harpers Ferry, check the park hours and Harpers Ferry visitor center information HERE

 10) Ghost Tours: For the extra Brave parents & tourists out there, HERE is info on Harpers Ferry Ghost Tours.

-Overall Harpers Ferry is a kid & baby friendly place.
-The public transportation is easy to use, themain trails are easy to navigate and there is plenty to keep both parents and kids entertained all day long.
-Also, for anyone who wants to get in some real hiking, Harpers Ferry has 10 trails and you can see more about them HERE.
+Overall, Harpers Ferry is kid & baby friendly.
+The Harpers Ferry shuttle is easy to use, the main hiking trails are easy to navigate and there is plenty to keep both parents and kids entertained all day long.
+Also, for anyone who wants to day or overnight hike at Harpers Ferry, there are 10 trails and you can see more about them HERE.

-Have you been?
+Have you been to Harpers Ferry?
 Tell us what you thought!
 See below for all of our photos from our time in Harpers Ferry!